-Concerning the issuing of concealed carry permits and/or licenses (called different things depending on the state you live in), there is a bit of confusion surrounding some of the terminology used.
-To help clear up some of this confusion, I thought it would be a good idea to put together a short list of these terms.
-So, what is the difference between shall issue, may issue, and constitutional carry?
+There is a bit of confusion surrounding some of the terminologies used when describing concealed carry licensing laws in various states.
+To help clear up some of this confusion, I thought it would be a good idea to put together this shortlist of these terms:

 Shall Issue

-While some states give the issuing authority some discretion based on their intimate knowledge of the applicant's danger to society; most of these states are still considered Shall Issue states as they are not able to employ any arbitrary discretion.
+Some states give the issuing authority discretion based on their intimate knowledge of the applicant's “danger to society.”
+However, most of these states are considered Shall Issue states, as they cannot employ any arbitrary discretion.

 In other words, you are likely to get your concealed carry permit in one of these states, usually with relative ease.